jeffsnff/jeffsnff/README.md

 - [ ] Lessons Learned in Software Testing: A Context-Driven Approach 1st Edition by Cem Kaner, James Bach, Bret Pettichord
 - [ ] Agile Testing: A Practical Guide for Testers and Agile Teams 1st Edition by Lisa Crispin, Janet Gregory
 - [ ] Explore It!: Reduce Risk and Increase Confidence with Exploratory Testing 1st Edition by Elisabeth Hendrickson
-- [ ] The Complete Software Tester: Concepts, Skills, and Strategies for High-Quality Testing by Kristin Jackvony

 #### Books Read